We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- certain conditions, such as anemia, migraines, or anxiety
+- certain conditions, such as anemia, migraine, or anxiety

-So, treating your dizziness usually involves treating one of these other aspects.
+Treating your dizziness usually involves treating one of these other conditions.

 Certain foods and nutrients may help relieve symptoms of dizziness.

-A common cause of dizziness is dehydration.
-If you feel tired and thirsty and have less frequent urination when you’re dizzy, try drinking water and staying hydrated.
+Dehydration is a common cause of dizziness.
+If you feel tired and thirsty and urinate less often when you’re dizzy, try drinking water and staying hydrated.

 - bell peppers

-Vitamin E can help maintain the elasticity of blood vessels, which can help prevent circulation problems.
+Vitamin E can help maintain the elasticity of your blood vessels.
+This can help prevent circulation problems.
 Vitamin E can be found in:

 - wheat germ